mustakimali/just-an-email/README.md

 ### Dependencies

-* LiteDb file storage for statistics data.
+* Sqlite file storage for statistics data.

 #### When running locally
 * InProc storage for session data